 The following projects have been selected to receive support from Michigan Sea Grant.
 The research will be completed between 2014 and 2016.
 The next RFP for research projects will be released in 2015.

-The following projects are still ongoing.
-The research was initially performed between 2012 and 2014, with final reports expected by late 2014 or early 2015.
+The following projects are ongoing, with final reports expected by late 2014 or early 2015.

 Expanding Michigan’s Aquaculture into a Sustainable Seafood Industry